 Timed, repeated readings with feedback are one of the best ways to improve students’ reading fluency.

-What you do with the passages depends on what works best in your class.
-Some teachers assign partners and train them time each other and provide feedback (this is more successful with older students).
+How you manage repeated readings depends on what works best in your class.
 Some teachers have parent helpers or aides work with the students.
 Some teachers do timed readings as part of individual reading conferences.
 Some teachers have students read along with audio recordings.

 Find what works for you!

-For my class, what worked best was assigning repeated readings as homework.
+For us, what worked best was assigning repeated readings as fluency homework.

 I send each student home with a passage on Monday.
 Most of my kids get the same passage, but I differentiate for my highest and lowest readers.
 (You can differentiate for each individual reader if you have the time/patience!)
 Students read the same text for 4 days.
 For the lower reading levels (A-D, kindergarten and part of 1st grade) students color a box after each complete reading.
 It’s not appropriate to time them at this stage in their development.
 Starting on Level E, they’re timed reading for 1 minute and parents find their WCPM.

 The reading passage is on the front.
 The daily assignments are copied on the back.
 Because we want to connect fluency with greater comprehension, from levels E and up students have a specific comprehension focus each day (levels A-D focus on sight words).
 In a format that models close reading, the questions get progressively complex.

 The key to making this assignment effective is to provide parent support.
 Parents need to know how to give feedback.
 Each week’s assignment has tips for how parents can make the most of the homework.
 Some of it is general information on how to do the assignment or why reading fluency is important.
 Some of the tips are related to that week’s particular story.
 For example, how to read dialogue or how to give a character a unique voice.
 Like the questions, the tips are related to the text.